 Every year a diploma ceremony is held in London during the month of December.
 This is to recognise the achievements of those doctors who have passed the FRCEM and the MRCEM during the past rolling 14 months.
 Invites are generally sent out in July- August to book a place at this event as well as a reminder to book a gown and photographs (via Ede and Ravenscroft website).
 Depending upon the venue sometimes numbers are restricted but the invites will clearly state how many people can be in attendance for each diplomate.

-This year's diploma ceremony will be held on 1 December 2016 in London at The Mermaid
+This year's diploma ceremony will be held on 7 December 2017 in London at Central Hall, Westminster